uinix-js/uinix-theme/readme.md

 ### Create a theme

 A *theme* is an object relating *theme properties* with *CSS values* (can be arbitrarily nested).
-It provides a way to define and reference CSS values via *theme property paths*.
+It provides a way to define and reference CSS values via *theme values*.

 Create a theme using a *theme spec* with `createTheme`: